vrockai/pipeline-test/docs/content.md

 ---

-## Analysis of bacterial vaginosis, the vaginal microbiome, and sexually transmitted infections following the provision of menstrual cups in Kenyan schools: Results of a nested study within a cluster randomized controlled trial.
+## Analysis of bacterial vaginosis, the vaginal microbiome, and sexually transmitted infections following the provision of menstrual cups in Kenyan schools: Results of a nested study within a cluster randomized controlled trial
- 27.07.2023, _SD Mehta, G Zulaika, W Agingu, E Nyothach, R Bhaumik, SJ Green, AM van Eijk, D Kwaro, F Otieno, P Phillips-Howard_

-_Female, Adolescent, Humans, Vaginosis, Bacterial, Kenya, Menstrual Hygiene Products, RNA, Ribosomal, 16S, Sexually Transmitted Diseases, Schools, Microbiota_
-Nonhygienic products for managing menstruation are reported to cause reproductive tract infections.
-Menstrual cups are a potential solution.
-We assessed whether menstrual cups would reduce bacterial vaginosis (BV), vaginal microbiome (VMB), and sexually transmitted infections (STIs) as studies have not evaluated this.

 [Source](https://doi.org/10.1371/journal.pmed.1004258)

-10.1371/journal.pmed.1004258

 ---